Crown-Commercial-Service/digitalmarketplace-aws/infrastructure-aws/README.md

 Proof of Concept: Deploying existing applications within an AWS native environment.

+## Pre-requisites

+This list does not include pre-requisites for Terraform state management (i.e. S3 state bucket and Dynamo lock table).

+### Route 53 Hosted Zone

+A Hosted Zone needs to exist in the AWS account.
+This HZ will provide the DNS records for the environment you create.

+The HZ needs to be reflected in the following Terraform vars: `domain_name`, `hosted_zone_id`.
+See the variables files for more information.

 ## Folder structure

 The folder contains sub-folders, each with a different purpose: